mlz-ictrl/nicos/doc/source/install.rst

 Requirements
 ------------

-* At least Python 2.7
+* At least Python 2.7 or Python 3.3

 * numpy